Abhishek3yadav/M1_Project_app/1_Requirements/README.md

 |HL02     | dishes available in the restuarant       |
 |HL03     | offers or discount available             |
 |HL04     | opening and closing time of resturant    |

+ADVANTAGE = It can be easily used
+            Easy and faster access